-The Oticon Opn BTE13 PP has a telecoil, a dedicated volume control, a push button (program control and volume control), water resistant coating, an ingress protection rating of IP68, uses size 13 hearing aid batteries, is Android compatible, and is Made For iPhone.
+The Oticon Opn BTE13 PP has a telecoil, a dedicated volume control, a push button (program control, volume control, and mute control), water resistant coating, an ingress protection rating of IP68, uses size 13 hearing aid batteries, is Android compatible, and is Made For iPhone.

 |Oticon Opn miniRITE||Oticon Opn miniRITE-T||Oticon Opn BTE13 PP|

 |Made For iPhone||Lowest iOS Version